CIS565-Fall-2013/Project2-Pathtracer/README.md

 -------------------------------------------------------------------------------
 FEATURES (in a bit more detail)
 -------------------------------------------------------------------------------
+* **Stream compaction on the GPU**: This is basically a technique that prunes out inactive rays after every bounce.
+This helps in reducing the number of threads for the next bounce, and hence can achieve speedups especially when we have a large number of rays that don't hit anything in the scene.
+Currently I am using "thrust" library for this task.

 * **BRDF model:** : Here is an example of results from a scene having surfaces that are both diffuse and specular at the same time.
 The way the BRDF deals with it is a russian roulette based on probabilities.
 Simply put, if a material is 70% diffuse, at every iteration, draw a random number from 0 to 1, and if its less than 0.7, then calculate diffuse reflection, else specular reflection.